 But unfortunately this happens all too often (see a 2017 article for earlier discussion).

 When I analysed My ECE’s online list of early childhood services that were placed on notice or closed by the Ministry of Education in 2018 one of the first things I noticed was that the Education Review Office had not picked up on around one hundred of these services (109).

 ERO may or may not argue with this.
-And may try to claim that it has no responsibility because breaches can happen between review times, however it can still be recommending a service to parents as well placed or very very placed.
+And may try to claim that it has no responsibility because breaches can happen between review times, however it can still be recommending a service to parents as well placed or very well placed.
 The fact that ERO only visits a service every 3 to 4 years on a normal reporting cycle is part of the problem also.

-In 2016 ERO gave Sealey Street childcare a clean bill of health - there has been some comment though of the possiblity that children may have been expereincing abuse or mistreatment anytime since the centre opened in 2012.
+In 2016 ERO gave Sealey Street childcare a clean bill of health - there has been some comment though of the possibility that children may have been experiencing abuse or mistreatment anytime since the centre opened in 2012.
 Following complaints and an investigation, the ministry closed the centre in 2018.
 One of the latest is Hutt Hospital Childcare, closed by the Ministry in 2019 for mistreatment of children which does not appear to be a surprise to many past users of the service commenting about this on social media, but the centre still shows a positive review by ERO and thereby endorsement of the centre to parents as a centre well-placed to care for children (confirmed report dated 20/01/2017).

 From mid-March 2019 ERO has promised it will introduce changes to its assurance reviews including assessing whether regulated minimum standards are being met to ensure children’s health, safety and wellbeing.
 We can take this as public acknowledgement by ERO that between it and the ministry it accepts that the current processes for identification are not adequate.